Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

 When launching a restaurant, café, or other foodservice business, your restaurant credit card processing choice is quite important.
-Credit and debit cards will inevitably make up a significant portion of your sales, so the rates and fees you pay will affect your bottom line.
+Credit and debit cards will inevitably make up a significant (and increasing) portion of your sales, so the rates and fees you pay will affect your bottom line.

 When choosing from the best small business credit card processing companies, you’ll have a lot of factors to consider.
 We want to offer guidance on the best restaurant payment processing options so you can choose the provider that fits your eatery type and business model.